flipt-io/flipt-client-sdks/flipt-client-ruby/README.md

 # Flipt Client Ruby

-The `flipt-client-ruby` directory contains the Ruby source code for a Flipt evaluation client using FFI to make calls to a core built in Rust.
+The `flipt-client-ruby` directory contains the Ruby source code for a Flipt evaluation client.

 ## Instructions